mariannapsyllou/Eco-Therapy/README.md

 Our software product aims to provide users a platform where they can participate in climate helping activities.
 These activities include walks in nature, collecting waste, planting trees, and supporting bee farms.

-<a href="https://www.apa.org/monitor/2021/03/ce-climate-change">Read more about eco anxiety</a>
+<a href="https://www.apa.org/monitor/2021/03/ce-climate-change">Read more about eco anxiety here</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>